FilenCloudDienste/filen-cli/README.md

 ## Documentation

 You can find exhaustive but concise documentation from within the CLI using the `filen --help <cmd or topic>` command and at [docs.cli.filen.io](https://docs.cli.filen.io/).
 Longer-form documentation is at [docs.filen.io](https://docs.filen.io/docs/cli).

+## Sunsetting Filen CLI

+We're sunsetting the Filen CLI in order to focus development effort on its Rust rewrite (in development [here](https://github.com/FilenCloudDienste/filen-rs/tree/main/filen-cli)).
+It will bring improved overall and especially startup performance as well as a dramatic reduction in download size down to ~5MB, and simplify further development.
+For now, please use Filen CLI `v0.0.36`, which is marked as latest (you might need to explicitly specify this version depending on your installation method).
+Thank you for your support